-The agency's Client Information System (CIS) provides detailed data on each case as it progresses through the rehabilitation process from application to closure.
+The agency's Case Management System provides detailed data on each case as it progresses through the rehabilitation process from application to closure.
 Data integrity is achieved through multi-level checks and balances which have been identified for data validation.
 To ensure timeliness of data entry, service delivery staff adhere to a weekly and monthly deadline by which data must be entered.
-Reports produced from the CIS are reviewed by service delivery staff at least once a month to ensure that each case is in the appropriate status within the established timeframe.
-Quality Assurance performance audits verify the quality and integrity of case files and includes a comparison of case file information to CIS data.
+Reports produced from the Case Management System are reviewed by service delivery staff at least once a month to ensure that each case is in the appropriate status within the established timeframe.
+Quality Assurance performance audits verify the quality and integrity of case files and includes a comparison of case file information to the data contained in the Case Management System.
 System backups and a stable, controlled operating environment have provided 100% system availability.